selimslab/selimslab.github.io/_posts/2022-4-12-questions.md

 Can I simplify it? eliminate it? delegate it?

----

-What can I do today, that would make tomorrow better?

-What seems like work to other people that doesn't seem like work to you?

----

-Disregard the constraints.
+Does it worth my time?

+What am I willing to struggle for?

+## What if?

-What would I do if couldn't fail?
+What would I do if I couldn't fail?

 If money were not a concern?

+If I weren't afraid?

 What if I knew I would die this year?

----

-* what am I anxious about ?
-* what am I upset about ?
-* what am I excited about ?

----

-what would you do if you could not fail?

-if there is no money?

-if you had infinite time?

-if you weren't afraid?

-if all jobs paid the same?